jonathanvdc/skeleshare-cgo26-artifact/README.md

 python3 evaluation.py --only 1-vgg,3-tinyyolo,14-vgg-skeleshare-1abstr
 ```

-A full list of experiment IDs is defined in `evaluation.py` and corresponds to the experiments in the artifact appendix:
+A full list of experiment IDs is defined in `evaluation.py` and corresponds to the experiments in the artifact appendix.
+These experiment IDs are:

 - `1-vgg`
 - `3-tinyyolo`